 - Gangnam: SMTown at COEX Artium

-- Line Friends & BT21 Store: Hongdae, Myeongdong, Lotte World, Itaewon, Garosugil, Incheon Airport DFS, and etc.
+- Line Friends & BT21 Store: Hongdae, Myeongdong, Lotte World, Itaewon, Garosugil, Incheon Airport DFS, etc.

-- Kakao Friends Store: COEX, Hongdae, and etc. Find a Kakao Friends store near me.
+- Kakao Friends Store: COEX, Hongdae, etc. Find a Kakao Friends store near me.

-K-Beauty is being another wave of Hallyu in the world because of the quality and efficacies.
-There are a lot of cosmetic shops on the shopping streets in Seoul, such as Myeongdong, Dongdaemun, Gangnam, Itaewon, and Hongdae.
+K-Beauty is another wave of Hallyu because of product quality.
+Further, there are a lot of cosmetic shops on the shopping streets in Seoul, such as Myeongdong, Dongdaemun, Gangnam, Itaewon, and Hongdae.
 Check the best face sheet masks here before you go shopping!
 And for more information including best Korean moisturizers, exfoliators, and cleansers, head here.

 Hanbok (Traditional Korean Clothing) and Crafts

 There are many Hanbok and traditional craft stores in Insadong, Bukchon, and Samcheongdong area.
-Purchasing destination’s traditional clothes and goods is always a nice choice for first-time visitors.
+Certainly purchasing a destination’s traditional clothes and goods is always an excellent choice for first-time visitors.

-Seaweed, Kimchi, snacks and instant noodles are the most popular foods to bring.
-Most of all, we’d like to recommend purchasing Ginseng products for your parents or friends.
-Because Korean Red Ginseng is famous for its efficacies for boosting the immune system of the body, it’s a great gift to bring home.
+Seaweed, Kimchi, snacks and instant noodles are the most popular foods to buy as souvenirs.
+Particularly we’d like to recommend purchasing Ginseng products for your parents or friends.
+Also because Korean Red Ginseng is famous for boosting the immune system of the body, it’s a great gift to bring home.

 Traditional Korean Liquor

 Soju and Makgeolli are Korea’s most popular alcoholic beverages.
-Famous brands of soju are Andong Soju, Munbaeju, and Hwayo, and etc. It would be a great souvenir if you bring one bottle to your country so that you can recall the memory of Korea.
+For example, famous brands of soju are Andong Soju, Munbaeju, and Hwayo.
+Subsequently, it would be a great souvenir if you bring one bottle to your country so that you can recall the memories of your trip to Korea!

 Here are just a few tips to make your Korea trip more rewarding.
-Please remember, this content is just to give you a head start on a Korea tour.
-Plan your Korea trip well in advance to make the best use of your time and money.
-A neatly planned trip will be more enjoyable and lesser expensive.
+Also, this content is just to give you a head start on a Korea tour.
+In conclusion, plan your Korea trip well in advance to make the best use of your time and money.
+A neatly planned trip will be more enjoyable and less expensive.